 There are many startup owners who mention a minimum viable product concept when writing a project documentation.
 To me, a minimum viable product (or an MVP) sounds wonderful because it falls in with our development approach.
 So, when I see an MVP mentioned in project specs, I start believing that the project owner thinks the same way I do and is familiar with the rest of the Agile (or Lean Startup) methodology.

-However, it is not always so.
+However, it is not always true.
 Sometimes people use these words - minimum viable product - not how it was supposed to be used in the beginning.
 So, let us go through some aspects of MVP development to make it clear what project is an MVP and what project is not an MVP.

 There are a few people who have made a contribution to the MVP paradigm.
 The most famous one is Eric Ries, the author of the Lean Startup methodology.
 He defined MVP as "that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort".